 In 2016, a Danish military manual was published with the aim to further strengthening the Danish Armed Forces' education and training in, and use of, international humanitarian law and LOAC.
 The military manual is integrated in the defence command regulation system and it has been in effect as a defence command regulation since February 2017.
-The Danish Ministry of Defence is currently in the process of translating the Danish military manual to English, with plans to publish the English version in the fall of 2018.
+The Manual was translated by the Danish Ministry of Defence and published in March 2019.

-In 1997, a military legal advisory service was established with responsibility for advising military commanders on LOAC issues and other legal questions relating to military operations.
+In 1997, a military legal advisory service was established with responsibility for advising military commanders on LOAC issues and other legal questions relating to military operations, in accordance with the requirements laid out in Protocol I additional to the Geneva Conventions, article 82.
 This service is regulated by a defence command regulation from August 1997.
+The military legal advisory service is currently undergoing revision in order to raise the standard and quality of the service, due to the constant more complex nature of international operations.

 Military legal advisors are employed throughout the armed forces' operational and administrative structure, from the senior commands including defence command down to brigade (army), squadrons (navy) and air stations (air force) level.

-Military legal advisors also advise military commanders in relation to crisis management and international peace support operations.
-Military legal advisors are to take part in planning and can be involved in crisis management and international peace support operations.

-Military legal advisors have been deployed on such operations with Danish and NATO military contingents.
-Military legal advisors are also involved in instruction in LOAC within the armed forces.
+Military legal advisors advise military commanders in relation to crisis management and international peace support operations as well as in the planning of military operations, nationally and internationally.
+Military legal advisors have been deployed on operations with Danish and NATO military contingents.
+Military legal advisors oversee the instruction in LOAC within the armed forces.